This course is designed for adoption professionals and pre/post-adoptive families.

 - How important is head circumference?

-- What are hints that a birth mother might have engaged in risky behavior while pregnant?
+- What are signs that a birth mother might have engaged in risky behavior while pregnant?

-- What are hints that a birth mother might have drank while pregnant?
+- What are signs that a birth mother might have drank while pregnant?

 - What are the risks associated with drug use during pregnancy?